 As with any soundproofing project, the first thing we need to do is locate exactly where the noise is coming from.
 Doing this, at least narrows down the area we’ll be working in.

 Now, there are several things that could be causing the noise, including your mattress, the box spring, the screws or bolts, and the wood itself.
 Here’s how you can figure out which of those you’ll need to work on, so you can skip right to the tip that will be the most helpful to you later on.

 First, check if your mattress is the guilty party.
 Take it off the bed and put it on the floor, then roll around to your heart’s content.
 If it’s an older spring mattress, it will almost definitely squeak, though sometimes even memory foam mattresses are noisy.
 So you should check the mattress this way no matter what kind it is.

 If your bed has a box spring (some don’t), you can test it in the same way.
 As their name suggests, box springs did traditionally have springs in them, which tended to get noisier with age.
 However, nowadays, mattress foundations are more popular — and those are simple wooden or metal frames encased in fabric.
 If the box spring can’t come off the bed, check it by rocking it slightly without disturbing the bed frame.

 Finally, you’ll need to check the bed frame itself.
 Push it around a bit, taking it by the posts, the sideboards, and the slats that hold the mattress.

 When you’re checking the bed frame, you may not be able to hear the difference between wood-on-wood noises and metal-on-metal ones.
 Rather than pinpointing the source of the noise, you can just deal with the entire frame later.

-Things You Might Need to Fix a Squeaky Wooden Bed
+What You Might Need to Fix a Squeaky Bed